clintcarter1999/JokesAPI/README.md

  #### Bonus

  - Docker-ize your application
- - Add the ability to filter/search jokes
+ - Add the ability to filter/search jokes - Note: This was easy.
+However, my current implementation needs refactoring.
  - Authorization

 ## Learning Curve Management